Phd-Antic-Glass/Glass-Panel-Generator/README.md

 This project can generate a complete old glass panel model from two provided heighmaps.
 The full model is composed of elevation data, bubble distribution and refractive index field:
 - The surface elevation profile of the front and back face of the glass panel are defined by 2 floating point greyscale images (`.exr` files) and should be provided by the user.
-A few examples are provided in  the `./heighmaps/` folder, but you can create your own using whatever procedural noise or elevation data you like.
+A few examples are provided in  the `./heighmaps/` folder, but you can create your own using whatever procedural noise or elevation data you like (or see `crown_heighfield_generator.py` for a simple crown glass generator).
 - The discrete bubble distribution is represented by a voxel grid.
 Each voxel contains (at most) one bubble, and one bubble can overlap multiple cells.
 The voxel grid is then encoded in a `.bubble` file where each voxel contains a tuple `(pos.x, pos.y, pos.z, radius)` representing the coordinates (in panel space) and the radius of the bubble contained inside the voxel.
 - The continuous Refractive Index Field (RIF) is represented by an another voxel grid encoded in a `.vol` file (see [mitsuba documentation](https://mitsuba.readthedocs.io/en/latest/src/generated/plugins_volumes.html#volume-gridvolume) for more details).